The Full Monty: Adaptations

-In 1998 the film was novelized by the British writer Wendy Holden.
+In 1998, the film was novelized by the British writer Wendy Holden.

 The film was adapted into a 2000 Broadway musical of the same name; the characters and setting were Americanized.
 The musical ran in the West End at the Prince of Wales Theatre in 2002.

 It was also adapted into a stage play by the original screenwriter Simon Beaufoy, which opened at the Lyceum Theatre, Sheffield on 2 February 2013, directed by Sheffield Theatres artistic director Daniel Evans, before embarking on a national tour.
 It opened in the West End at the Noël Coward Theatre on 25 February 2014.

 However, despite positive reviews, the show closed on 29 March, rather than the planned 14 June, after a run of just over a month.
 A Portuguese-language version was adapted for theatrical performance in Brazil by Brazilian journalist Artur Xexéo.
 This version of the play was directed by Tadeu Aguiar, and debuted in Brazil on 6 October 2015.

 In 2017, twenty years after the film's release, an ITV Special titled The Real Full Monty was announced in order to raise awareness of prostate cancer and testicular cancer.
 It aired on 15 June 2017 and starred Alexander Armstrong, Ashley Banjo, Danny John-Jules, Dominic Littlewood, Elliott Wright, Harry Judd, Mark Foster, Matthew Wolfenden and Wayne Sleep.
 The show has returned each year since: The Real Full Monty and The Real Full Monty: Ladies' Night (2018), The All New Monty: Who Bares Wins (2019), The Real Full Monty on Ice (2020), Strictly The Real Full Monty (2021).
 Banjo has starred in every episode.
 A version of The Real Full Monty has been produced for Australian audiences, with the participants being Australian celebrities.

 Television series

-In March 2021, it was announced that FX on Hulu and Disney+ will be adapting the film into a limited television series.
-The series is produced by Searchlight Television, FXP and Little Island Productions, with Simon Beaufoy creating, writing and executive producing the series.
-The original cast members, including Carlyle, Wilkinson and Addy were said to be reprising their roles.
+In 2023, FX on Hulu and Disney+ released a limited television series based on the film.
+The series is produced by Searchlight Television, FXP and Little Island Productions.
+Simon Beaufoy is credited as creator, writer and executive producer.
+The original cast members, including Carlyle, Wilkinson, and Addy, reprised their roles.
 On 2 July 2022, Speer was removed from the series due to inappropriate conduct claims.
+The series premiered on 14 June 2023.